emanuelbierman/garland-words/README.md

 # garland-words
-Tells you if the given word is a garland word
+Run the program in the terminal and it will return whether or not your input is a garland word.

 * A garland word is a word whose first N words are the same as its last N words
 > * where N > 0